bempp/kifmm/paper/paper.md

 ## API

 Our Rust APIs are simple in comparison to other leading codes, with the requirement for no temporary metadata files [@wang2021exafmm], or setup of ancillary data structures such as hierarchical trees [@Malhotra2015], required by the user.
-FMMs are simply parameterised using the builder pattern, with operator chaining to modulate the runtime object.
+FMMs are simply parameterised using the builder pattern, with operator chaining to modulate the type of the runtime object.
 At its simplest, a user only specifies buffers associated with source and target particle coordinates, and associated source densities.
 Trait interfaces implemented for FMM objects allows users to access the associated objects such as PDE kernels and data such as multipole expansions.

 ```rust
 use rand::{thread_rng, Rng};